 This match is noteworthy for having an actual build in the aftermath of Mania.
 This was the third in what felt like a trifecta of TV/house show worthy matches.
 And it was easily the best of the bunch.
-At just a shade over 5 minutes, these guys didn't really have the time to shine that they could have.
+At just a shade over five minutes, these guys didn't really have the time to shine that they could have.
 But they made the most of their brief time on stage.
 Bludgeon Brothers retained their titles.
 Hmmm, noticing a pattern...

 Match rating: 2.75 stars

 Seth Rollins vs. Finn Balor vs. The Miz vs. Samoa Joe - Ladder Match for the Intercontinental Championship

 Alright, now we're talking!
 With those four men in a ladder match, it should be no surprise that this match delivered.
 It wasn't as wild of a ladder match as WWE fans may be used to, but this was still a solid showing.
 Highlights included Seth and Miz slamming Joe into ringside with ladder, only to be dive-bombed by Balor for their troubles.
 Joe ate a loss but looked like a beast, refusing an alliance with Miz and slamming Balor into the ladder.
 Samoa Joe also bombed Balor and Rollins during a superplex attempt.
 He took as well as he gave, eating a Skull-Crushing Finale on the ladder at one spot.

 The ending was one of the more exciting of the night.
 Balor appeared to have the title well in hand when Rollins jumped in, last minute and snatched his title back for the win.

 AJ Styles vs. Shinsuke Nakamura - WWE Championship